Updated: Oct 15, 2022

 When can you eat after a silver filling?

 You can eat 2-3 hours after a silver filling procedure when the numbing wears off but you must chew mostly on the opposite side of your mouth for the next 24 hours.
 The reason is because the silver filling requires a full 24 hours for it to fully set and harden.
 Also to be safe, you should avoid very hard and crunchy foods until it fully sets.

-If you eat before the amalgam fully hardens, you risk the chance of breaking it like the above photo where you can see two cracks.
-If it fractures, you will have to return to the office for a second appointment!
+If you eat before the amalgam fully hardens, you risk the chance of breaking it or cracking.
+If it fractures, you will have to return to the office for a second appointment to have it repaired!
 So that is the danger in receiving a silver filling as opposed to a white filling.
 The white fillings can be hardened immediately with a curing LED light while the silver filling requires time for it to harden on its own.

 How long after a cavity filling can you eat?